Illinois General Assembly

 Cook;

-Members appointed on and after the effective date of this amendatory Act of the 98th General Assembly shall be confirmed by the Senate.
+Members appointed on and after August 15, 2014 (the effective date of Public Act 98-955) shall be confirmed by the Senate.

 The Governor from time to time shall designate a Chairman of the Authority from the membership.
 All members of the Authority appointed by the Governor shall serve at the pleasure of the Governor for a term not to exceed 4 years.
 The initial appointed members of the Authority shall serve from January, 1983 until the third Monday in January, 1987 or until their successors are appointed.